-Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan visiting to watch a game or two.
+Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan visiting Philadelphia to watch their favorite teams in a game or two.
 Here’s our guide to the best of Philadelphia sports travel.

 * * *